Twins vs. Brewers Player Props Betting Odds

 Correa Stats

-- Correa will look for his fifth straight game with a hit in this matchup.
-In his last five games he is hitting .300 with two doubles, two home runs, two walks and five RBI.
+- Correa hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .333 with two doubles, three home runs, two walks and eight RBI.

 Correa Recent Games